AusDTO/gov-au-content-guide/_entries/2016-05-04-forms-surveys-questionnaires.md

 Forms should be tested for usability and accessibility.

-If a form is to be printed, scanned or emailed, provide a contact support phone number alongside a PDF download.
+If a form is to be and printed, scanned or emailed, provide a contact support phone number alongside the PDF.

 ### Surveys and questionnaires